DRI Awards of Excellence

 - The Awards of Excellence are made up of 9 categories – read about them in the DRI International Awards of Excellence Categories section below to learn more.

-- Voting for Lifetime Achievement Award and Product/Service Provider of the Year is now open online through January 2.
-2019.
-Log into your DRI account to vote now.
+- Voting for Lifetime Achievement Award and Product/Service Provider of the Year begins December 1, 2023 and ends December 29, 2023.
+Log into your DRI account, click on the Conference tab and select Voting Booth to vote.

-- For more information on the Awards of Excellence, see our FAQs section below.
+- For more information on the Awards of Excellence, see our FAQs sections below.

-Awards will be presented at the DRI Conference on February 19, 2019 at Planet Hollywood Hotel and Casino in Las Vegas, NV.
+Awards will be presented at the DRI Conference on March 5, 2024, at the Hilton New Orleans Riverside, New Orleans, LA.
 We look forward to seeing you there!

 DRI International Awards of Excellence Categories